Nettlestead, Suffolk

 Nettlestead is a dispersed village and civil parish in the Mid Suffolk district of Suffolk in eastern England.The surrounding villages of Nettlestead include Somersham (the closest), Little Blakenham, Baylham, Barking, Willisham and Offton.

 Historicbuildings

 In Nettlestead there are two manors:

-The Chace
+Nettlestead Hall, The Chase

-The original manor belonged to the Earls of Richmond; passed to Peter II, Count of Savoy, Robert de Tiptoft, the Despencers and the Wentworths; and gave to the last the title of Baron.
-Nettlestead Hall (the Chace) was the Manor-house which retains an ancient gateway, bearing the arms of the Wentworths.
+The original manor was known as Nettlestead Chase.
+It belonged to the Earls of Richmond.
+It later passed ownership to Peter II, Count of Savoy, Robert de Tiptoft, Philip le Despenser, 1st Baron le Despenser.
+The Later Wentworth families held the estate as Baron of Nettlestead.

+The hall was situated in the village of Nettlestead behind the church of which only the ancient gateway survives bearing the arms of the Wentworth's.
 From the 13th to the 16th centuries the Nettlestead families were patrons of the house of friars minor at Ipswich.

 High Hall

 High Hall dates back to the 16th Century and was built by Huguenots who had fled from France during series of religious persecutions.

 Located to the north-west of Ipswich and 11 miles from Stowmarket, in 2005 its population was 90.